TommyTeaVee/workadventure/docs/maps/api-ui.md

 ## Open / Close banner

 {.alert.alert-warning}
 The open/close banner API is **experimental**.
-It means the compatibility with future versions of WorkAdventure is not guaranteed and we might break the signature of these methods at any moment.
+It means the compatibility with future versions of Qtune is not guaranteed and we might break the signature of these methods at any moment.
 Use at your own risk.

 ### Open the banner